-- Cream Cheese: Full-fat blocks of cream cheese are recommended in this recipe.
+- Cream Cheese: Full-fat cream cheese (like Philadelphia) is recommended in this recipe.
 For a lighter version, low-fat cream cheese can be used, but the texture will be much softer.

 - Eggs: Room temperature eggs mix smoothly into the batter.
-If short on time, place the eggs in warm water for 5 minutes to quickly reach room temperature.
+If short on time, place the eggs in a cup of warm water for 5 minutes to quickly reach room temperature.

 How to Make Cheesecake